Footnote #47 - Aura

 Suggested Readings

-• Geulen, Eva.
+Geulen, Eva.
 2002.
 “Walter Benjamin’s “Work of Art in the Age of Mechanical Reproduction.””
-In Benjamin's Ghosts: Interventions in Contemporary Literary and Cultural Theory, edited by Gerhard Richter.
+In Benjamin's Ghosts: Interventions in Contemporary Literary and Cultural Theory, ed.
+Gerhard Richter.
 121-141.
 Sanford, California: Stanford University Press.